lunarc/lunarc_docs/docs/about/template.md

     #### Fourth level header
     ```

+!!!
+Warning
+    If you feel that your page needs more than one top-level header (#), consider breaking the page up into two (or more).

-If you feel that you need more subheaders than four, try to find a different way to layout your page, using e.g. a tabbed section like the one above.
+    If you feel that you need more subheaders than level four (####), try to find a different way to layout your page, using e.g. a tabbed section like the one above.

 ### Text formatting